turingschool/front-end-curriculum/lessons/module-4/react-native-with-expo.md

 * render() - Renders a React component or null if shouldComponentUpdate returns true.
 * componentDidUpdate(prevProps, prevState) - Invoked right after component re-renders.

+## Conclusion

+This is just a taste of what you could do with React Native, but you should realize by know that you really already know how do do most of the difficult parts.
+Mobile apps often require a bit more configuration that what you may be used to from the Web, but if you can work through that, you can add a valuable skill to your toolset with React Native.

 ## Resources

 - [React Native Docs](https://facebook.github.io/react-native/)